Your guide to the best streaming services

 Didn’t care for 2018’s Aquaman?
 Try the 2006 TV pilot!
 This service hosts all sorts of DC content, including original series like Titans and Doom Patrol, shows and movies both live-action and animated from DC’s catalog (including Lynda Carter’s Wonder Woman show), and even selected comics.

-Disney’s much-hyped streaming service doesn’t have an official launch date yet, but once it debuts, Disney+ will be the exclusive streaming home of the company’s movie library, including Pixar, Star Wars, and Marvel films.
-Disney also has a plethora of original content planned for the platform, such as the Star Wars series The Mandalorian and a remake of Lady and the Tramp.
+Disney+ is the exclusive streaming home of the company’s movie library, including Pixar, Star Wars, and Marvel films.
+Disney also has a plethora of original content, including the Star Wars series The Mandalorian, a Toy Story 4 spin-off Forky Asks a Question, High School Musical: The Musical: The Series, a remake of Lady and the Tramp.

-Facebook’s free streaming platform has several original series available, including Queen America, starring Catherine Zeta-Jones (!), Will Smith’s Bucket List, and the news show Anderson Cooper Full Circle, as well as some live sports.
+Facebook’s free streaming platform has several original series available, including Queen America, starring Catherine Zeta-Jones (!), Will Smith’s Bucket List, and the talk show Red Table Talk starring Smith's wife Jada Pinkett Smith, their daughter Willow Smith, and Jada's mom Adrienne Banfield-Jones, as well as some live sports.
 Shows range in length from around 5 to 50 minutes.
-You can also stream every episode of Buffy the Vampire Slayer, Angel, and Firefly on the platform.

 In the past, if you wanted to go inside the New Jersey mob or go north of the wall, you’d have to subscribe to HBO on your cable platform.
 But now, the network’s extensive catalog is being offered as a standalone service.
-HBO Now includes the full runs of historic series such as The Wire and The Sopranos, plus the current seasons of hits like Westworld and Last Week Tonight.
+HBO Now includes the full runs of historic series such as The Wire and The Sopranos, plus the current seasons of hits like Westworld, The Plot Against America, Curb Your Enthusiasm, and Last Week Tonight.

 This is the free streaming channel from PEOPLE and Entertainment Weekly.
 Watch unlimited, full-length episodes at PEOPLE.com/PeopleTV or download the app for Apple TV, Roku, Amazon Fire TV, Xumo, Chromecast, Xfinity, iOS, and Android devices.